Hurry, offers end soon Book now

 While pink has a rich symbolism, it is also a sign of hope in colour psychology.
 It is seen as a positive colour that inspires warm and comforting feelings.
 Pink relieves negative emotions such as anger, aggression and resentment.

-That’s why spending a bit of ‘me time’ in your Rose Bowl kitchen will induce a calming effect, helping to reduce the stresses of everyday life.
+That’s why spending a bit of ‘me time’ in your pink kitchen will induce a calming effect, helping to reduce the stresses of everyday life.

 Drench your kitchen in pink